sematext/docs/docs/sematext-docker-agent/installation.md

 ## Mesos / Marathon

 The following configuration will activate Sematext Docker Agent on every node in the Mesos cluster.
-Please note that you have to specify the number of Mesos nodes (instances), SPM App Token and Logsene App Token.
+Please note that you have to specify the number of Mesos nodes (instances), Monitoring App Token and Logsene App Token.
 An example call to the Marathon API:

 ```
 curl -XPOST -H "Content-type: application/json" http://your_marathon_server:8080/v2/apps  -d '